 I used the watermelon knife I bought this summer to cut the cheesecake.
 It is extra long and serrated so I didn’t have to drag the knife through the cheesecake.
 I just cut straight down and pulled it straight back up and then rinsed the knife under hot water before cutting the next section.

 This recipe is a must try.
 It’s an elegant dessert, that’s easy to make.
-I was craving them for at least a week after they were gone.
+I was craving these Chocolate Caramel Cheesecake Bites for at least a week after they were gone.

 Chocolate Caramel Cheesecake Bites

-- 1 cup finely crushed graham crackers (9 graham crackers)
+- 1 cup finely crushed graham crackers 9 graham crackers

-- 3 tablespoons butter, melted
+- 3 tablespoons butter melted

-- 20 caramels, unwrapped
+- 20 caramels unwrapped

 - 2 tablespoons cream or half and half

-- 1 (8-ounce) package cream cheese, softened
+- 1 8-ounce package cream cheese, softened

-- 1/3 cup sugar
+- ⅓ cup sugar